cts-public/atmbiz-extension/README.md

 # **Atmbiz**
 ## project structure

-* roject structure consists of `AtmbizExtension` class which is extension of `com.generalbytes.batm.server.extension.AbstractExtensions` located in `com.atmbiz.extensions` package
+* project structure consists of `AtmbizExtension` class which is extension of `com.generalbytes.batm.server.extension.AbstractExtensions` located in `com.atmbiz.extensions` package

 * Implementation of specific REST endpoints are located in `com.atmbiz.extensions.rest` package